vellow/easybar/README.md

 Easybar
 =============

-#### A vimmium ui like, Alfred usage like chrome extension, make web browsing more easy and effective.
+#### A tiny Vimium ui + Alfred usage Chrome extension, make web browsing more easy and effective.

 Hope to be a Alfred in Chrome.